-While the large leaves are found with other leafy greens, baby kale is found in the salad section supermarkets.
-It is packaged either in a container of a bag.
+While the large leaves are found with other leafy greens, baby kale is located in the salad section supermarkets.
+It is packaged either in a container or a bag.

-Some of the other healthy benefits for Kale are:
+Some of the other health benefits for Kale are:

 - help lowering cholesterol